 The eight Web Monitoring Systems (WMS) pull content from preconfigured websites in Arabic, Chinese, Farsi, Hebrew, Hindi, Russian, Spanish, and Urdu that refreshes daily.
 Like the BMS, the WMS translates and stores data.
 In addition, the MMS provides access to Social Media Monitoring for Twitter and Facebook for a “triangulation” of sources used in Media Analysis, Intelligence, and Language Learning.
 The WMS’s automatic analysis of content simplifies identification, translation and retrieval from overwhelming volumes of continuously-accumulating media.
 MMS users interact with the system from any PC or laptop via common high-speed IP network.
 The only required software is Windows Internet Explorer and Media Player 9.

-Funded by the Technology Support Working Group (TSWG) of the Combating Terrorism Technical Support Office of the Department of Defense with collaboration and contribution from the Corporation for National Research Initiatives (CNRI).
+The Media Monitoring System is funded by the Technology Support Working Group (TSWG) of the Combating Terrorism Technical Support Office (CTTSO) of the Department of Defense with collaboration and contribution from Raytheon BBN Technologies and the Corporation for National Research Initiatives (CNRI).